By Max Wilbert / Deep Green Resistance

 You drive on paved streets to your destination.
 Under those streets are indigenous burial grounds.
 There used to be thick old-growth forest here; now it’s a trendy, up-and-coming neighborhood.
 There are a few run-down houses here and there; the poor people who used to live in this neighborhood and are being forced to move, many after generations here; it’s just the latest set of refugees that have walked through this place.

 You pass a police officer.
 The precursor of the modern police force was the slave patrol in the antebellum South.
-This is not a rumor; it’s the factual origin of this institution.
-They continue their mission of terrorizing black and brown communities today.
 Many people live in constant fear of them.
-The fear is justified.
-They beat, rape, and murder everyday.

 It’s cold outside, but inside the car you’re warm and happy.
 You’re listening to the radio; the transmission towers are responsible for a few hundred thousand bird deaths a year.
 The radio is on a news station.
 The news person is talking about the latest bombing campaign your government is conducting.
 It’s taking place far away; you don’t think about it too much.